jekuer/php-microsite-boilerplate/README.md

 -   You choose PHP, because you want to do server-side scripting, while PHP is also maybe the only language, that runs on basically all hosting options.
 -   You build this thing on your own or with a maximum of 1 other person, which makes best practice, but complex code structure more of an unnecessary overhead than a helpful concept.
 -   You need to get it done fast, while you do not want to make compromises regarding security or performance.
+-   You therefore do not care about clean code a lot ;).

 Demo: <https://phpmicrosite.jenskuerschner.de/>